ErPrashantRathod/Adventure_Works_Analysis/README.md

 -  **Top Product:** Mountain-200 Black, 46

   ## Data Story

-Adventure Works is a company that sells bicycles, clothes, and accessories in places like Europe, North America, and the Pacific.
-To understand how the business is doing, they collected sales data from the last three years.
-This project puts all the data together and adds extra details like customer age, income, and product types.
-The dashboard helps answer simple questions like: Where are we selling the most?
-Which products are popular?
-Who are our main customers?
-Are we making good profit?
-With easy charts and numbers, the report helps the company make better decisions and grow their business.
+* Adventure Works is a company that sells bicycles, clothing, and accessories in regions like Europe, North America, and the Pacific.
+To understand how their business is doing, they collected sales data from the past three years.
+This project brings all that data together and adds useful details like customer age, income, and product categories.

+  -The dashboard helps answer questions such as:

+  -Where are we selling the most?

+  -Which products are the most popular?

+  -Who are our main customers?

+  -Are we earning good profit?

+* Using simple charts and key numbers, the report makes it easier for the company to make smart decisions and grow their business.

 ## Top Insights